-The 25 Greatest Disaster Movies of All Time
+The 33 Greatest Disaster Movies of All Time

 Lars von Trier’s metaphysical, apocalyptic drama features Kirsten Dunst in one of her greatest roles, as a depressed, troubled woman who ironically becomes the one person who can keep it all together when it is revealed that a rogue planet is headed toward Earth and will soon destroy our planet.
 Does this really count as a disaster movie?
 Much of it follows the hubbub around, and the minute emotional dramas of, Dunst’s wedding.
 But as the end begins to loom, von Trier astutely captures the rising desperation and the folly of humans scrambling when faced with the inevitable.
 The film certainly steers clear of Emmerichian overdrive, but it is suffused with hopelessness — on both an intimate and an epic scale.
 In that sense, one might say it is the ultimate disaster movie.

 Nuclear armageddon totally counts as a disaster, right?
 In Steve De Jarnatt’s colorful indie film, a man and woman have a meet-cute at the La Brea Tar Pits, then make a date for later that night.
 First, a power failure gets in the way.
 Then, our hero (played by Anthony Edwards) discovers from an errant pay-phone call that nuclear war has started.
-As the city around them spins into utter chaos, the two young lovers try to reconnect.
-The marvelous way that director De Jarnatt follows how one phone call can spiral into total citywide madness is supremely gripping.
+As the city around them spins into complete mayhem, the two young lovers try to reconnect.
+The unnerving way that director De Jarnatt follows how one phone call can escalate into total citywide madness is supremely gripping.
 And yet, even as it depicts all this horror, the film never loses sight of its humor or playfulness.
 One of the great, most underrated films of the 1980s.

 Directed by Roy Ward Baker, this 1958 adaptation of Walter Lord’s nonfiction book about the sinking of the Titanic is a great example of meticulous observation and humanism.
 It’s less about the spectacle of the ship sinking and more about watching individual human interactions over the course of an evening — as confidence in the wonders of technology eventually turns to sheer desperation.
 James Cameron would eventually come along and turn everything up to 11, but this surprisingly quiet disaster movie is marvelous in its own way.

-Note: This article was originally published in 2015 and has been updated to include newer releases.